Events and Conferences

 Fifth Conference – Rome, February 2018

-The fifth international Santa Marta conference took place at the Pontifical Academy of Sciences from 8 – 9 February 2018.
+The fifth international Santa Marta Group conference took place at the Pontifical Academy of Sciences from 8 – 9 February 2018.
 The conference focused on human trafficking and modern slavery in different geographical regions and the activities undertaken to combat it.
-The presentations made at the conference are available here.
+A summary of the conference is available and the presentations can be accessed here.

 Fourth Conference – Rome, October 2016